 Acceptances and Exhibitions

-London's Hottest Postcode N1C is now online exhibition 1 June to 30 November 2020.
+London's Hottest Postcode N1C online exhibition 1 June to 30 November 2020.

-#Connection 2020 Exhibition at Patchings Art Centre Calverton online 7/8 November 2020
+#Connection 2020 Exhibition at Patchings Art Centre Calverton now online as Reconnected Exhibition from 7/8 November 2020

 Source Magazine BA 2020